UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

 The macro **Rpronoun** simply lists all R-pronouns in a disjunction, and the **adjadv** macro is intended for words that are adverbs but analysed by Alpino (in some cases) as an adjective.
 So far, we only encountered this for *wel* (or was the **adjoradv** macro intended here?.

 * **Schlichting**: "Bijwoordelijke bepaling + een ander Zinsdeel.
 Dit andere Zinsdeel kan zijn een W, een VC of een B. BW, BVC en BB staan namelijk niet apart op de profielkaart.
 In de praktijk worden hier ook zinnen gescoord met een B en een ander zinsdeel waarvan men niet weet of het een onderwerp of een VC is.
 De zin ‘die ook’ bijvoorbeeld, kan betekenen ‘die moet ook’ of ‘die moet je ook daar doen’.
-Zulke twijfelgevallen kunenn we hier dus ook scoren."
+Zulke twijfelgevallen kunnen we hier dus ook scoren."
    * Basically covered. if noun or pronoun precedes the adverb SASTA analyses the utterance as a *OndB*, not as a *BX*.
 That corresponded best to the actual practice in the annotated data received.